Ballyglass: Education

 Mountpleasant National School was built in 1888 and was the Community Centre, but was vacated in 1986.

 A new playschool began construction in December 2008 when the Minister of State for Children, Barry Andrews, visited Ballyglass and "turned the sod" for the new childcare facility.
 The new building was due to be built at the rear of the Mountpleasant National School.

-Ballyglass FC
+Sport

+Association football

 Ballyglass Football Club was founded in 1975.
 Ballyglass FC grounds were officially opened in 1989 by the then President of Ireland, Mary Robinson.
 Throughout the years, the Ballyglass FC has enjoyed numerous upgrades to the amount of amenities offered including: a floodlit training pitch, an astro turf pitch, clubhouse and changing rooms, meeting and function rooms, storage shed and ample car parking.
-Originally housed in the "turlough", the Ballyglass FC has been moved uphill to their modern stadium, Michael Keaveney Park, named after one of the founding members.
-The club has won the Mayo Association Football League title twice.
+Originally housed in the local turlough, Ballyglass F.C. moved uphill to Michael Keaveney Park; naming their new ground after one of the club's founding members.
+The ground has two grass pitches, an artificial turf pitch and a clubhouse with dressing rooms.
+The club has won the Mayo Association Football League title three times; in 1990–91, 1996 and 1997.